vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_psc_registration_error.md

   - Solution User for `engine`: `engine-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

   - Solution User for `harbor`: `harbor-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

+For an external PSC, you can see the users by logging into `https://psc_address/psc`.

 **Note**: In case of multiple successful registrations, the solution users that are in use are the newest ones.
 You can remove the older ones from the PSC instance and from the folliowing configuration files of the three components: